-a) List five documents or information a family should be given or be told how to access during enrolment at the service.
-(Approximate word count: 10-20 words)
+List five (5) pieces of information a family should be given or be told how to access during enrolment at a) the service.

 Assessor Instructions: Students must list any five (5) of the following pieces of information or documents that families must be given during enrolment.